Age of Empires II: Development

 Prior to the completion of Age of Empires, Ensemble Studios had signed a contract with Microsoft for a sequel.
 The design team chose to set The Age of Kings in the Middle Ages as a logical progression from the ancient era setting of Age of Empires.
 The design team was conscious of attempting to capture the broad appeal of the first game without making the game's design too similar.
 Nonetheless, they attempted to appeal to the vast demographic who played Age of Empires.
 The Age of Kings's design team intended to complete the game within a year by using code from the original and reusing the Genie game engine.
 Several months into the process they found they would not be able to complete a game of the quality they sought in that time.
 Ensemble Studios informed Microsoft they would need another year and instead created Age of Empires: The Rise of Rome, an easily developed expansion pack of Age of Empires, as a compromise which could be released for Christmas 1998.
 To help meet the next year's deadline, additional programmers, artists, and designers were employed.
 To overcome another significant objection to the original game—its path-finding—the team completely redesigned the game engine's movement system.
+The game took two years to complete with 50 full-time employees on a budget of less than $10 million.

 The original Age of Empires was criticized for its artificial intelligence (AI), which did not "cheat" by attributing itself extra resources or using other techniques the human player could not, making it easier to defeat than in many other real-time strategy games.
 For The Age of Kings, Ensemble Studios attempted to develop a more powerful AI system that still did not compromise by cheating.
 Industry veteran Mario Grimani led Ensemble Studios in the creation of the new system.
 The Age of Kings saw the introduction of a triggers system for its scenario editor.
 The triggers allow messages to be displayed, or actions to take place, based on pre-set criteria or "events".
 The scenario editor was also improved by the new AI system.
 The AI and trigger systems interacted regularly in the single-player campaigns.